Switching Diodes Basics: Working, Types and Circuit Analysis

 Schematic diagram of switching diodes

-Ⅲ Working characteristics of Switching Diodes
+Ⅲ Working Characteristics of Switching Diodes

-The time from switching off (high resistance state) to conducting (low resistance state) of the switching diode is called the turn-on time.
-The time from turning on to the end is called the reverse recovery time.
-The sum of the two times is called the switching time.
-Generally, the reverse recovery time is greater than the turn-on time, so only the reverse recovery time is given in the operating parameters of the switching diode.
-The switching speed of the switching diode is quite fast.
-The reverse recovery time of the silicon switching diode is only a few nanoseconds.
-Even the germanium switching diode, its reverse recovery time is only a few hundred nanoseconds.
+The time required for a switching diode to transition from the off state (high resistance) to the on state (low resistance) is called the turn-on time.
+The time required to transition from the on state to complete cutoff is called the reverse recovery time.
+The sum of these two times is called the switching time.
+Generally, the reverse recovery time is greater than the turn-on time, so manufacturers typically specify only the reverse recovery time in the operating parameters of switching diodes.

 Ⅳ Types of Switching Diodes